Dayton Aviation Heritage National Historical Park – A Must-Visit in Dayton, Ohio

 Huffman Prairie Flying Field – Where Flight Became Practical

-My favorite part of visiting this site as an aviation buff, if you’re lucky enough to be there on a breezy afternoon, it’s not hard to close your eyes and imagine the sound of early propellers slicing through the wind as one of the Wright Flyers lifts off the prairie.
+My favorite part of visiting this site as an aviation buff is that, if you’re lucky enough to be there on a breezy afternoon, it’s not hard to close your eyes and imagine the sound of early propellers slicing through the wind as one of the Wright Flyers lifts off the prairie.

 Photography Notes